ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 These are files that we are going to use later in the tutorial.

 The way to transfer files between your own laptop and the computing cluster that we use is different from Windows to Mac OS.
 For people who use Mac, it is to use ***scp*** command.
-The snytax is as following:
+The syntax is as following:

     scp files-to-transfer username@ip.address:path2transfer

-Where "files-to-transer" is where you put the name of the file that you want to transfer from you Mac to the cluster. "username" is your own user name on the cluster. "ip.address" is defined either by the hostname (in our case it is ganesh.genomecenter.ucdavis.edu); or it is defined by the IP address of the location (in our case the ip address is 192.168.1.89).
+Where "files-to-transfer" is where you put the name of the file that you want to transfer from you Mac to the cluster. "username" is your own user name on the cluster. "ip.address" is defined either by the hostname (in our case it is ganesh.genomecenter.ucdavis.edu); or it is defined by the IP address of the location (in our case the ip address is 192.168.1.89).
 For example, if I want to transfer a file on my laptop called transfer.test.txt to the cluster and put it just inside my home directory, the command I would use is:

     scp ~/Jessie/Research/Bioinfo/Course/June-2018/transfer.test.txt jli@ganesh.genomecenter.ucdavis.edu:./